THE PLANET BOFA DIFFERENCE

 3. Where is it taken?

 Pupils may be asked to sit the Pre-Test exam in their current school, or in one of their prospective schools.
-Pupils can only sit the Pre-Test once a year and their result can be accessed by any of the schools they apply to.
+Pupils can only sit the Pre-Test once a year and their result can be accessed by the any of the schools they apply to.
 The exam is taken on a computer.
 Questions are not numbered but pupils can see where they are up to by looking at the progress bar at the bottom of the test screen.

 4. Adaptive Testing